It all started in Toronto in 1976…

 So, I set out to find out why children lose their natural love of learning — and ended up on a long journey toward a solution.

 How learning works

 First, I needed to understand how learning works.
 At Berkeley, I studied a wide variety of learning theories in several disciplines, including developmental theories, behavioral theories, and brain-based theories.
 I collected a large database of longitudinal interviews and submitted them to in-depth analysis, looked closely at the relation between testing and learning, and studied psychological measurement, all in the interest of finding a way to support childrens’ growth while reinforcing their love of learning.

-My dissertation — which won awards from both U.C.
+My dissertation — which has been published and won awards from both U.C.
 Berkeley and the American Psychological Association — focused on the development of people’s conceptions of learning from age 5 through 85, and how this kind of knowledge could be used to measure and support learning.
 In 1998, I received $500,000 from the Spencer Foundation to further develop the methods designed for this research.
 Some of my areas of expertise are human learning and development, psychometrics, metacognition, moral education, and research methods.

 In the simplest possible terms, what I learned in 5 years of graduate school is that the human brain is designed to drive learning, and that preserving that natural drive requires 5 ingredients:

 - a safe environment that is rich in hands-on learning opportunities and healthy human interaction,

 - a teacher who understands each child’s interests and level of tolerance for failure,

 - a mechanism for determining “what comes next” — what is just challenging enough to allow for success most of the time (but not all of the time),

 - the opportunity to integrate new knowledge or skills into each learner’s existing knowledge network well enough to make it useable before pushing instruction to the next level.
 (We call this building a “robust knowledge network” — the essential foundation for future learning.)*